The Massacre (Doctor Who): Plot

-The arrival of the TARDIS in Paris, France in 1572 places its occupants, the First Doctor and Steven, in a dangerous situation.
-Tensions between the Protestant Huguenots and Catholics are at fever pitch in the city.
-Despite the danger, the Doctor heads off alone to visit the apothecary Charles Preslin.
+The Doctor and his companion Steven Taylor arrive in Paris, France, in 1572, where tensions between the Huguenots and Catholics are at fever pitch in the city.
+The Doctor heads off to visit the apothecary Charles Preslin.
 Steven enters a tavern and meets Nicholas Muss, a Huguenot.
-When the Doctor does not return as arranged, Steven decides to spend the night at the home of his new friend.
-While Steven and Nicholas are wandering home, they find a frightened serving girl, Anne Chaplet.
-Anne is terrified because she has overheard some Catholic guards speaking of a coming religious massacre of Huguenots here in Paris.
-To protect her and her knowledge, Nicholas arranges for Anne to go into the service of his master, Admiral Gaspard de Coligny.
+When the Doctor does not return as arranged, Steven decides to spend the night at Nicholas's home.
+En route, they find a frightened servant girl, Anne Chaplet, who is terrified after overhearing Catholic guards speaking of a coming massacre of Huguenots.
+To protect her, Nicholas arranges for Anne to go into the service of Admiral de Coligny.

-The next day, the Abbot of Amboise arrives at his Parisian residence.
-Convinced that Anne has discovered the threat to the Protestants, the Abbot sends his secretary Colbert to find her.
-Steven sees the two talking, and becomes convinced that the Abbot is the Doctor in disguise.
-He tries to track down Preslin, the apothecary the Doctor went to meet, but learns he was arrested two years ago for heresy.
-He heads to the Abbot's house to wait for the Doctor.
-While hidden he overhears Colbert and an assassin plotting to kill someone they call "the sea beggar" tomorrow.
-As night falls, Steven heads out and finds Anne following him.
-They hide for the night at Preslin's empty shop, planning to search for the identity of the sea beggar.
-They call upon the Abbot, but are forced to flee after Steven realises that the Abbot is not the Doctor.
+The next day, the Abbot of Amboise sends his secretary Colbert to find Anne.
+Steven becomes convinced that the Abbot is the Doctor in disguise.
+He tries to track down Preslin but learns he was arrested two years ago for heresy.
+Steven overhears Colbert and an assassin plotting to kill "the sea beggar".
+As night falls, Steven finds Anne following him.
+They hide at Preslin's empty shop, planning to search for the sea beggar's identity.
+They call upon the Abbot but are forced to flee after Steven realises the Abbot is not the Doctor.
+After the Abbot is killed, Anne and Steven meet at Preslin's shop, where the Doctor arrives.